nixworks/public/news/2009/09/24/README.md

 ## [2009-09-24](/news/2009/09/24/index.md)

 ### [ Treaty of Lisbon: Czech President Vaclav Klaus says he is "adamant" Irish voters will reject the European Union's Treaty of Lisbon when they vote on it again in the country's 2 October referendum, meaning his unwillingness to sign the treaty will be justified. ](/news/2009/09/24/treaty-of-lisbon-p-czech-president-va-clav-klaus-says-he-is-adamant-irish-voters-will-reject-the-european-union-s-treaty-of-lisbon-when-t.md)
-_Context: Czech, European Union, Republic of Ireland, Treaty of Lisbon, Vaclav Klaus, president, the second Irish referendum_
+_Context: Czech, European Union, Ireland, Treaty of Lisbon, Vaclav Klaus, president, the second Irish referendum_

 ### [ The 2009 G-20 Pittsburgh summit commences with two dozen world leaders in attendance.](/news/2009/09/24/the-2009-g-20-pittsburgh-summit-commences-with-two-dozen-world-leaders-in-attendance.md)
 _Context: G-20 Summit_